Lazerbeak12345/chaml/README.md

 # The CHAML Standard

-The name of the language is an acronym:

-- CHAML
-- Has
-- A
-- Modifiable
-- Language

 A programming language that spins off of this question: "Is it possible to make a programming language without any keywords?"